dreasgrech/AssettoCorsaRealisticTrackday/lib/ac_apps/README.md

   - `boolean` Returns `false` if app with this name was not found.
 ## Function ac.configureCarForceFeedback(carIndex, ffbBase, ffbSteerAssist)
 Alter `FFMULT` and `STEER_ASSIST` from car.ini.
 Original values are available in car state.
+Since 0.3.0, pass `0` to restore original values.

   Parameters: